rymurr/q/README.md

 The q package is a q connection library implemented in Python.

+## Current Status
+The api to q is done though currently the compression that kdb uses is not working.
+So it really only works locally.
+Currently working on:

+ * building compression algo
+ * bug fixing and testing
+ * started a python-esque to q transpiler
+ * integrate traspiler into a pandas data frame, ipython engine, ipython magics, own stand alone language that sits as an extra layer between q/kdb and humans
 ## LICENSE ##

 This code is licensed under an MIT license.
 See LICENSE for